-With 2022 nearly upon us, you may be starting to consider a fresh start in terms of your career path.
+With 2022 now upon us, you may be starting to consider a fresh start in terms of your career path.

 The last few years have seen our working lives turned upside down, so many people are probably hoping that 2022 will bring more stability and job security.